pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMSDKSampleApp/README.md

 For a description of commands and messages, see the [C2SIM Server Reference Implementation Documentation](https://bit.ly/30y40RI#L1)

+*NOTE*: default logging is set to display on the Console.
+This may result in some clash between the app's messages and logs.
+Configure log to save to file instead to avoid that.

 ## Configuration settings

 Default parameters are set in [appsettings.json](./appsettings.json), within an `Application` section: